ClearskyApp06/clearskyservices/readme.md

 **11/12/2025**:

+- v1 of the API has been finalized.

+- v2 will be available to use soon.

-V1 and V2 of the API are now available.
-V2 contains the new pagination and query params implementation.
-V1 will remain available to use until 06/01/2026.
+- v2 contains the new pagination and query params implementation.
+- v1 will remain available to use until 06/01/2026.

 ## Issues
 If you encounter any issues or have suggestions for improvements, please open an issue ticket on our [GitHub repository](https://github.com/ClearskyApp06/clearskyservices/issues).